canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

             var desktop = new DirectoryInfo(desktopPath);

+            var largeFiles = from file in desktop.GetFiles()
+                             // We can create intermediate variables with 'let'
-            var largeFiles = from file in desktop.GetFiles() let sizeInMb = file.Length * 1024 * 1024
+                             let sizeInMb = file.Length * 1024 * 1024
                              where sizeInMb > 10
                              select file.Name;